Holocaust Memorial Day

 Holocaust Memorial Day 2025

-For HMD 2025, our staff, students and partners once again have a busy engagement programme lined up.
+For HMD 2025, our staff, students and partners once again had a busy engagement programme.

-5 February: Dr Alasdair Richardson and Dr Emily Stiles will participate in a British & Irish Association for Holocaust Studies online conference.
+On 5 February, Dr Alasdair Richardson and Dr Emily Stiles participated in a British & Irish Association for Holocaust Studies online conference.
 Dr Stiles is the President and Dr Richardson is a Board member.

-6 February: Dr Alasdair Richardson will be delivering a paper titled ‘Looking, but choosing not to see – how educators manage self-care and well-being at sites of dark tourism’ at an evening dedicated to exploring children's mental health and wellbeing at the University.
-Join us for a celebration of our ongoing collaborative work across the region with Children’s Mental Health.
-We will welcome speakers from the Universities of Winchester, Bournemouth and Gloucester and a local primary school teacher, as well as from our partner the children’s mental health charity Stormbreak.
-Book your free ticket here.
+On 6 February, Dr Alasdair Richardson delivered a paper titled ‘Looking, but choosing not to see – how educators manage self-care and wellbeing at sites of dark tourism’ at an evening dedicated to exploring children's mental health and wellbeing at the University.
+At this celebration of our ongoing collaborative work across the region with Children’s Mental Health, we welcomed speakers from the Universities of Winchester, Bournemouth and Gloucester and a local primary school teacher, as well as from our partner the children’s mental health charity Stormbreak.
+Read the full story.

-18 February: Dr Alasdair Richardson will be delivering a session on visiting sites of dark tourism with young people at the Holocaust Educational Trust’s annual UK Residential for teachers.
+On 18 February, Dr Alasdair Richardson delivered a session on visiting sites of dark tourism with young people at the Holocaust Educational Trust’s annual UK Residential for teachers.

 Holocaust Memorial Day 2024